 Engineers collaborate with other engineers and specialists to develop and implement technical solutions.
 Strong technical and problem-solving skills, attention to detail, analytical thinking, and adaptability to emerging technologies are vital in engineering roles.
 Effective communication and teamwork skills are also crucial for conveying technical concepts to non-technical stakeholders and collaborating efficiently within multidisciplinary teams.

-Understanding these key differences in focus, roles, and responsibilities can help individuals make informed decisions when considering career paths in marketing or engineering.
+Understanding these key differences in focus, roles, and responsibilities can help individuals make informed decisions when considering career paths in marketing or engineering, such as pursuing software engineering internships to gain hands-on technical experience or exploring roles in tech marketing.
 By aligning their interests, skills, and aspirations, individuals can pursue fulfilling and successful careers in either field.

 Comparison of Marketing and Engineering